 The first letter was written by Maria Theresa and reads almost verbatim:

 “Alas! my dear daughters, I am unable to console you! your misfortunes are now arrived to the highest pitch: you have lost an incomparable father, and I a husband, a friend, the object of my heart, for forty-two years past.
 Having been brought up together, our hearts, our sentiments had but the same end in view.
 All my misfortunes for these twenty-five years, appeared bearable to me with such a support.
 I find myself now in the state of dejection, under which religion, and you, my dear children, can render supportable to me a life which I shall employ from henceforth in attending only to my salvation.
 Pray for our good and worthy master.

 I send you my blessing, and am always your affectionate mother.”

-The second letter, also almost verbatim, was sent to the Archduchesses by their brother, the reigning Emperor, Joseph II:
+The second letter related to the death of Francis I, also almost verbatim, was sent to comfort the Archduchesses by their brother Joseph II.
+His letter read: